Stedi/jsonata-rs/README.md

 ## Missing (but planned) features

-There are a number of JSONata features which are not yet implemented:
+There are several JSONata features which are not yet implemented:

 - Many built-in functions are missing
 - Parent operator